TLDR: replace your landline with a one-time $50 purchase and $20 to Google.

 If you’re still using a landline, you probably have cordless phones.
 If not, you might have cordless phones hidden away in storage.
 Or you might have given them away or sold them at a garage sale.
 If you need cordless phones, we bought something like this, only 15 or so years ago.

 The sound quality is awesome.
-If I need to make a long call, I don't use my cell1.
+If I need to make a long call, I don’t use my cell.
 Instead, I use a cordless phone that is designed to let you hear and speak clearly, not for playing Angry Birds or Facebooking.
 It fits well between my shoulder and jaw, so I can use two hands.
 Or I can use the built-in speaker.

 If you live in a small place, you might be able to get by with a corded phone.
 It’s not a bad idea to have a corded phone and a cordless one: you’ll always know where the corded phone is going to be.
 You use a small device called a phone splitter to plug into your VoIP adapter and then you have two jacks for phones.

-2. Decide what adapter you're going to use.
+1. Decide what adapter you’re going to use.

 We first used a Cisco PAP-2T adapter.
 While Cisco is/was the big name in routers and commercial VoIP systems, that adapter wasn’t very good.
 I see they still make residential VoIP adapters but I wouldn’t recommend them.